AI and LLMs

 For documents with long free text, STXT is a more reliable output surface than JSON or YAML.

-Normalization forgives variance
+Normalization absorbs variance

 Strict validation is reserved for where it matters: ENUM values are case-sensitive and exact.

-Prompting best practices
+Prompting practices

 Use cases